 - Combine the existing strengths of a company/agency and its business/mission model by acquiring external innovators who can operate at the speed of the disrupters.
 For example, Google buying Android.
 The risk here is that the mismatch of culture, process, and incentives may strangle the newly acquired innovation culture.

 - Rapidly copy the new disruptive innovators and use the incumbent's business/mission model to dominate.
 For example, Microsoft copying Netscape's web browser and using its dominance of operating system distribution to win, or Google copying Overture's pay-per-click model and using its existing dominance in search to sell ads.
 The risk here is that copying innovation without understanding the customer problem/mission can result in solutions that miss the target.

 - Innovate better than the disrupters.
-(Extremely difficult for large companies/government agencies as it is as much a culture/process problem as a technology problem.
+(This is extremely difficult for large companies and government agencies, because it is as much a culture/process problem as a technology problem.
 Startups are born betting it all.
 Large organizations are executing and protecting the legacy.)
 Successful examples include Apple and the iPhone, Amazon and Amazon Web Services (AWS), and government agencies and armed drones.

 - The Three Horizons model is still very useful as a shorthand for prioritizing innovation initiatives.

 - Some Horizon 3 disruptions do take long periods of development.

 - However, today many Horizon 3 disruptions can be rapidly implemented by repurposing existing Horizon 1 technologies into new business/mission models.

 - Speed of deployment of a disruptive/asymmetric product is a force multiplier.

 - The attackers have the advantage, as the incumbents are burdened with legacy.